-Amsterdam in The Netherlands has its party reputation to maintain and the city certainly erupts on New Year’s Eve to celebrate Oudejaarsavondwith fireworks and fun for residents and a multitude of hard-partying Euro-revellers alike.
+New Year’s Eve in Amsterdam sees the city erupt in celebration of Oudejaarsavond with fantastic firework displays and late-night fun for residents and a multitude of hard-partying Euro-revellers alike.
 Stores close in the early afternoon on New Year’s Eve and reopen on January 2; most of Amsterdam’s street parties are accessible on foot in the largely pedestrianized city center.

 November 19, 2012

 Amsterdam in 2012 celebrates Christmas with a Light Festival—The Netherlands’ capital city comes alive with magical laser shows piercing the night sky and glinting off the canals over the Christmas season.

 In a city that knows how to party, this is the biggest and best party of the year: the Canal Parade, part of Gay Pride.